 So that was Deck 7.

-As you could see, over the past 30yrs this ship has had some considerable internal modifications.
+As you could see, over the past 30 years this ship has had some considerable internal modifications to make her suitable for the route and operator she served.

-Lets head on up to Deck 8, this time starting at the aft end (above what is now the shop) and working forward.
+Lets head up to Deck 8, this time starting at the aft end (above what is now the shop) and working our way forward.

 As Ostend Spirit this same facility remained the same as above with the exception of the introduction of a casino table on the starboard side.
 Many of the gaming machines had been removed.